-Personal Budgets are only available to pupils with an Education, Health and social Care Plan (EHCP) or pupils who are currently under-going a needs assessment for an EHCP.
+Personal Budgets are only available to pupils with an Education, Health and Care Plan (EHCP).
 Funding can be made available to parents/carers as a personal budget for them to commission their own provision for their child under certain conditions.